 The Difference Between Software Updates and Upgrades

 Anyone who uses software of any kind has encountered prompts to update or upgrade that software.
-Software updates and upgrades may sound like the same thing, but there are important differences you should understand.
+Software updates and upgrades may sound alike, but there are important differences that you should understand.

 Before you install any update or upgrade, back up the affected program or device.
 Read the information issued with the update and upgrade announcements to make sure your computer or mobile device and its operating system are compatible and won't suffer any repercussions.

 A common operating system update is a security update, which is issued to protect your computer against vulnerabilities that might be exploited by hackers and viruses.
 It is wise to install security updates when they are released to ensure your system is as protected as possible against constantly changing threats.